 Use the unsubscribe page to ask for feedback.
 Keep it simple and provide a couple of predefined reasons with checkboxes, plus the possibility to give an open answer.
 Make these questions optional, not required.

 You’ve spent all this time sending emails, so why not make it a proper goodbye if you and your pen pal decide to part ways?
-Make your unsubscribe page feel personal so it comes across less automated as if they were “just another number on the email list.”
+Make your email unsubscribe message feel personal so it comes across as less automated, as if they were “just another number on the email list.”

 “I respect that and right before I turn to leave she said: You don't know what you mean to me”

 Add a personal note, make a joke, insert a picture—whatever fits your brand best.
 BarkBox does a great job at talking to subscribers in a personal, fun way that fits the brand.